Maria José Martínez Patiño

-Maria José Martínez Patiño (born 10 July 1961) is a Spanish former hurdler, whose dismissal from the Spanish Olympic team in 1986 for failing the gender test is a notable moment in the history of sex verification in sports.
+Maria José Martínez Patiño (born 10 July 1961) is a Spanish former hurdler, whose dismissal from the Spanish Olympic team in 1986 for failing the sex verification test is a notable moment in the history of sex verification in sports.

 Martínez Patiño was dismissed after a competition that would have set her up for participation at the 1988 Summer Olympics.
 She was shamed publicly when she participated in a hurdles event in the Spanish national championships in 1986, but fought the loss of her IAAF license successfully and was able to compete for participation in the 1992 Olympics.
 Since then she has written about her experience, and her test and its fallout has become a highly publicized and frequently cited case concerning sex testing as well as the privacy of athletes.

 Athletic career

 Martínez Patiño participated in the 100 metres hurdles, where her best time is 13.71 (Madrid 1983).
 Her best performance in international competition was 13.78, at the 1983 World Championships in Athletics in Helsinki.